 MN PROMISE Act – Round 2 Updates

-Round 1 of the MN PROMISE Act is now closed.
-The Legislature is considering proposed changes to the program.
-These updates will affect eligibility, preference, and required documentation.
-We will know more after the current legislative session ends on May 19th.
-We tentatively expect to launch Round 2 in Summer 2025.
+Round 1 of the MN PROMISE Act has concluded.
+The Legislature is currently reviewing proposed changes to the program, which may impact eligibility, preferences, and required documentation.
+We anticipate having more information after the current legislative session ends on May 19, unless a special session is called.
+Tentatively, we expect to launch Round 2 in Summer 2025.

 Below is a breakdown of: